maunzzz/cross-season-segmentation/README.md

 ## Usage
 - Download Cityscapes and Mapillary Vistas
 - Use /utils/convert_vistas_to_cityscapes.py to create cityscapes class annotations for the Vistas images
-- Download the correspondence datasets
+- Download the correspondence datasets, https://www.visuallocalization.net/datasets/
 - Download the images associated with the correspondence datasets (instructions available in dataset readme)
 - Create a global_otps.json and set the paths (see global_opts_example.json)
 - Train, see train/train_many.py for reproduction of paper experiments